-ON / OFF Set the switch to 0N/0FF to enable or disable the interface.
+ON / OFF Set the switch to ON/OFF to enable or disable the interface.
 Disabling a Wi-Fi interface makes it unusable even when the Wi-Fi network is enabled in the firewall's configuration.
 Conversely, if the Wi-Fi interface is enabled but the Wi-Fi network is disabled, the network will be unreachable.
-Ensure that the settings of Wi-Fi interface parameter coincide with those of the Wi-Fi Ensure that the settings of Wi-Fi interface parameter coincide with those of the Wi-Fi network parameter (Configuration module > Network > Wi-Fi).
+Ensure that the settings of Wi-Fi interface parameter coincide with those of the Wi-Fi network parameter (Configuration module > Network > Wi-Fi).